-With the news of Bruce Willis’ diagnosis, you might have some questions about Frontotemporal dementia (or Frontotemporal degeneration) which we can help with.
-FTD is an umbrella term for a group of disorders that primarily affect the frontal and temporal lobes of the brain, which are generally associated with personality, behavior and language.
+Frontotemporal dementia is an umbrella term for a group of disorders that primarily affect the frontal and temporal lobes of the brain, which are generally associated with personality, behavior and language.
 It’s often confused with Alzheimer’s disease, but molecularly and behavior-wise, the two are totally different.
 A big difference is that with FTD, memory changes are NOT a major symptom.
-Our friend Wanda Smith was on FOX 5 San Diego discussing Bruce Willis’ recent diagnosis of Frontotemporal dementia.
+Here’s a clip of our friend Wanda Smith on FOX 5 San Diego discussing Bruce Willis’ diagnosis of Frontotemporal dementia in 2023.
 She went through the symptoms and why some types of dementia like FTD take extended time to diagnose.

 FTD usually affects younger adults in comparison to Alzheimer’s disease.
 Symptoms usually start in people aged 45 to as late as 80.
 Additionally, while FTD is less common than Alzheimer’s overall, it is the most common form of dementia for those under the age of 60.
 The reason it is so difficult to diagnose is because it is much less common than other forms of dementia, and therefore not as well understood on a scientific level.
 On average, it takes 3.6 years of studies to get an accurate diagnosis, as it’s usually misdiagnosed as Alzheimer’s, depression, or a psychiatric illness.